mui/mui-x/docs/src/pages/components/data-grid/filtering/filtering.md

 ### For some columns

 To disable the filter on a column, set the `filterable` property of `GridColDef` to `false`.

-If the example below, the _rating_ column can not be filtered.
+In the example below, the _rating_ column can not be filtered.

 ```js
 <Datagrid columns={[...columns, { field: 'rating', filterable: false }]} />